John C. Hieber Building

 The John C. Hieber Building is a historic commercial building located at Utica in Oneida County, New York.

 Description and history

 It was built in 1893, and is a five-story, rectangular, flat-roofed, red brick structure, 60 feet by 100 feet, with a random ashlar stone foundation.
-It was built as a combined sales and warehouse facility.
-The building is owned by the Utica Children's Museum, which moved into the building in 1979.
+It was designed by Utica architect Frederick H. Gouge as a combined sales and warehouse facility.

-It was designed by Utica architect Frederick H. Gouge.
+The building was owned by the Utica Children's Museum from 1979 to 2020, when Robert Esche's development company Mohawk Valley Garden bought the building, and the museum relocated.
+The first floor is now occupied by a restaurant.

 It was listed on the National Register of Historic Places on July 24, 2007.